 - 1 16-oz. bag frozen broccoli

-- 1 medium organic lemon, sliced and cut into small, thin wedges
+- 1 medium lemon, sliced and cut into small, thin wedges

 - Sea salt and black pepper, to taste